SAP-samples/btp-extension-s4-material-availability/tutorials/4-advanced/0-introduction-advanced-scope/README.md

 # Introduction to the Advanced Scope
 In the **Advanced Scope** of the mission, you will use **SAP Cloud for Customer** and **SAP S/4HANA** to enable the material availability scenario on a live system.
-Then you will consume the live data from the SAP S/4HANA system into the CAP application you created in the Basic Scope of the mission.
+Then, you will consume the live data from the SAP S/4HANA system into the CAP application you created in the Basic Scope of the mission.
 Finally, you will deploy the Material Availability OData service to **SAP BTP, Cloud Foundry** environment, to provide an additional "Vendor Available to Promise (ATP)" capability.

 ## Pre-Requisites
 To complete the **Advanced Scope** you are required to have the following SAP products / licenses: